 Buffer allows you to take control and be consistent with your updates.
 Its main functionality is in scheduling posts ahead of time.

-You design pre-set times for updates to be published.
-Whenever you Buffer a post to share, it lines up in your queue and is set to publish at the next pre-determined time.
+You design pre-set times for publication of updates.
+Whenever you Buffer a post to share, it lines up in your queue and is set to publish at the next predetermined time.

 Share from Around the Web

 Buffer offers useful extensions for both Chrome and Safari than enable you to share almost any content you find across the web.
 You can share posts, pages, images, videos, and more by clicking the Buffer icon (either within the content or on your browser tab).

 Buffer then loads the content into your queue with the rest of your updates.

 Also, this dashboard integrates with many other apps.
 These can further serve to simplify your social media usage and allow you to automate everything.

 More Control Over Scheduling a Steady Stream of Content